 University Disciplinary Issues

 University disciplinary action can have serious consequences and may even jeopardise a student’s right to complete their course.
-With students now taking on substantial financial liabilities to complete university education, the consequences of disciplinary action can be long lasting.
+With students now taking on substantial financial responsibilities to complete university education, the consequences of disciplinary action can be long lasting.

 If you face disciplinary action that you feel is unjustified or undeserved, then it’s advisable to seek legal advice as quickly as possible.
 At IBB Law, we work with students to challenge university disciplinary action and find a satisfactory outcome.